 Dr. John McIntosh, Ph.D.

-Professor of Psychology at Indiana University South Bend and is Past President of the American Association of Suicidology.
+Dr. McIntosh is Professor Emeritus of Psychology at Indiana University South Bend and is Past President of the American

 His research focus includes gerontology and suicidology, and he has taught courses on suicide and depression.